Skip to Main Content

 Additional Regional Incentives

-We combine national Chinese film rebates with targeted regional programs, including Yangtze River region's 20% eligible expense rebate and Shanghai's regional incentive.
-Strategic planning aligns locations with financial objectives for maximum budget impact.
+We pair national Chinese film rebates with focused regional programs.
+These include the Yangtze River region's 20% rebate on eligible expenses and Shanghai's regional incentive.
+Careful planning matches your locations to your financial goals for the biggest budget impact.

 Film Permits in China

-China has a clear, well-established permit framework.
-We handle city, regional, and national permissions so your production stays on track, including approvals from site managers for parks, gardens, and museums.
+China has a clear, well-run permit system.
+We handle city, regional, and national permissions so your production stays on track.
+Our team also secures approvals from site managers for parks, gardens, and museums.

 Standard Permits (1-2 weeks)